wesleyem/th57/QOD.md

 1. T/F - A Solo Site Watch shall be a representative from the solo aircraft's squadron.
     1. F
     1. RWOP 4-3

+## Fuselage Fire

+1. What is control feedback?
+When is it encountered?
+What actions should be taken?
+    1. NFM 11-13
+1. How is point HOTEL defined?
+    1. intersection of powerlines, a dirt trail, and an old pipeline cutout
+    1. RWOP A-7